About the college

 Lincoln College offers a wide range of generous graduate scholarships, and there is financial support in the form of the Graduate Research Fund and additional funding for college activities.

 Lincoln can usually offer single-person accommodation to the majority of its first-year graduate students and is able to house a significant proportion of continuing students.
 The college does not at present have accommodation suitable for couples or families.

-Lincoln College has around 170 rooms for MCR members, arranged in three complexes of dedicated graduate accommodation in the city centre.
+Lincoln College has a number of rooms for MCR members, arranged in three complexes of dedicated graduate accommodation in the city centre.

 Many rooms have en-suite bathrooms; self-catering facilities are available in all graduate accommodation.
 Some of this accommodation is available for a letting period covering the three terms of the academic year (37 weeks) with the option to extend into the summer vacation.

 High-quality lunches and dinners are available in the college's dining hall throughout the year, and light meals are available in the atmospheric cellar bar ('Deep Hall') during term time.
 A termly kitchen charge is payable which can be used as credit against meals in the college's dining hall and bar.
 Halal and kosher meal options are available.

 Further information on accommodation at Lincoln College is available on the college website.

 The college library, housed in a splendidly-converted 18th-Century church, has a comprehensive law collection and an important collection of rare books in the Senior Library.